 Article 11(3) further establishes both the express authority and the obligation of the receiving State to maintain the person transferred in custody unless otherwise authorized by the sending State.
-The person transferred must be returned to the sending State as soon as possible and as agreed to by the Central Authorities, and the sending State is not required to initiate extradition proceedings for return of the person transferred.
-The person transferred receives credit for time served in the custody of the receiving State.
+The person transferred must be returned to the custody of the sending State as soon as circumstances permit or as otherwise agreed by the Central Authorities, and the sending State is not required to initiate extradition proceedings for the return of the person transferred.
+The person transferred also receives credit for time served in the custody of the receiving State.

-Article 12 requires the Requested State to use its best efforts to ascertain the location or identity of persons or items specified in a request.
+Article 12 requires the Requested State to use its best efforts to ascertain the location or identity of persons or items specified in the request.